Danny Ongais: 1970s

 Ongais moved into circuit racing in the 1970s, working his way up the ranks in American racing through SCCA road racing with the help of Ted Field.
 Eventually progressing through regional series and Formula 5000, Ongais and Field moved to USAC and Indy cars in 1976 under the banner of Interscope Racing.
 His first Indy car race was the 1976 California 500 at Ontario Motor Speedway, where he finished 28th after a crash.

 In 1977, Ongais ran his first full season in Indy cars.
 He had a seventh at Ontario and fifth at Phoenix and then he won his first Indy car race at Michigan International Speedway.
 He qualified well over the season, earning three poles, and he finished twelfth in the standings.

 That year, Ongais also ventured into Formula One with the Interscope team, entering the U.S. and Canadian Grands Prix at the end of the season in a year-old Penske PC4.
 He crashed out on a wet track at Watkins Glen after moving up early but managed a seventh place in Canada in what would be his best finish in F1.

-His most successful year in Indy car racing came in 1978.
+Ongais' most successful year in Indy car racing came in 1978.
 Ongais won five races: at Ontario, Texas World, Mosport, the Milwaukee, and again at Michigan.
 He also won eight poles in qualifying.
 Ongais started in the middle of the front row at the 1978 Indianapolis 500, and dominated the early stages of the race.
 After leading 71 laps, he dropped out with a blown engine while running in second position on lap 145.

 The 1978 victory at Michigan would turn out to be the final Indy car victory of Ongais' career.
 Although Ongais won more Indy car races than any other driver that season, a combination of mechanical problems and low finishes in other races meant he would only finish eighth in the 1978 USAC Championship.
 Still, those five wins—three on the large superspeedways at Ontario, Texas, and Michigan, one at the short Milwaukee Mile oval, and one road race at Mosport—demonstrated Ongais' versatility as a driver.

 In 1978, Ongais also made one final attempt at F1.
 He entered the season with the Ensign team, in a year-old N177 chassis, and retired in Argentina and Brazil with brake problems.
 Interscope then bought a new Shadow chassis for him to race but he was unable to qualify at Long Beach and also in the Netherlands later in the season.

 Throughout the decade, and indeed throughout the remainder of his driving career, Ongais and Field continued driving sports cars successfully, mainly in IMSA Camel GT competition.
 The highlight of their sports car endeavours during this time was a victory in the 1979 24 Hours of Daytona, with Ongais and Field sharing their Interscope Porsche 935 with Hurley Haywood.